cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Edge runtime

-All the server-side routes in your Next.js project must be configured as "Edge" runtime routes.
+All server-side routes in your Next.js project must be configured as "Edge" runtime routes, when running on Cloudflare Pages.
+You must add `export const runtime = 'edge';` to each individual server-side route.

 In order to do that remember to add `export const runtime = 'edge';` to each individual server-side route.

 {{<Aside type="note">}}

-If you're using the Pages router, for page routes you need to use `'experimental-edge'` instead of `'edge'`.
+If you are using the Pages router, for page routes, you need to use `'experimental-edge'` instead of `'edge'`.

 {{</Aside>}}